-A thorough inspection of the aircraft bay is to be conducted (on foot) to remove any obstructions or Foreign Object Debris (FOD).
-Any spills or hazards are to be reported immediately to the duty DIA Airside Operations Officer 0402 088 145.
+A thorough inspection of the aircraft bay is to be conducted to remove any obstructions or Foreign Object Debris (FOD).
+Any spills or hazards are to be reported immediately to the duty DIA TAOO 0402 088 145.

 Equipment and Personnel Staging